Week two of the CYL Small Projects Series and it’s time to clear your kitchen clutter!

 If this is a new concept to you, consider labeling the areas with masking tape or a label maker while you adjust to items having a forever home.

 5. Saying you’ll clean up “later”

 Upkeep of your cleared space means putting items away right away and not letting chores pile up.

-Remember, as Peter Walsh wisely states “later” is the best friend of clutter.
+Remember, like Peter Walsh says: “later is the best friend of clutter.”

 Small actions WILL create the kitchen of your dreams

 You don’t need the perfect circumstance to clear your kitchen clutter.

 Finish reading this post, get up and create change in your kitchen and complete one of these small projects.

 There’s an unmistakable energy that surrounds taking action.
 You’ll move past fear and procrastination and create new exciting opportunities.